missionpinball/mpf-docs/shows/file_shows.rst

 A few notes for creating show files:

-* MPF config files are not case sensitive.
-You can mix-and-match uppercase and lowercase letters in the files, but internally MPF will not be able to differentiate between ``YourShow.yaml`` and ``yourshow.yaml``.
+* MPF config files are case sensitive.
+It is best to stick to some kind of convention (such as lowercase names with underscores).
 * Show names are "machine-wide" within MPF.
 This means that if you have two different shows with the same name in different locations, MPF will get confused.